 If you would like to learn how to grow Brussel sprouts (actually spelled Brussels) please keep reading!
 Growing Brussels sprouts was first popular in Belgium and the lower countries of Europe where the climate is cooler.
-Their long growing season (late spring to late fall) allows for light frosts to improve the flavour and increase the nutrients in each bud.
+Their long growing season (late spring to late fall) allows for light frosts to improve the flavor and increase the nutrients in each bud.
 Brussel sprouts are a hardy vegetable and high in vitamins and antioxidants.
 They taste sweetest if exposed to a couple frosts, and can be eaten raw, baked, roasted, or steamed and make a great side to any meal.

 Growing Conditions for Brussels Sprouts